swg1251/BG3ModSharer/README.md

 I designed this to easily keep mods in sync and/or uninstalled across my PC and Steam Deck.
 It could also serve to synchronize mods between multiple playerss for MP campaign purposes.

-Supports installing/uninstalling all included mods.
+Supports installing/uninstalling all included mods at once only.
 Does not support individual modding.
 Copies files from the "included" game/appdata folders to actual game/appdata folders or reverts them.

 ## Usage